 - When the shaki starts to curl, add the dry fish and stockfish.

-- When the shaki is almost done, add beef, stock cubes and onions and cook till all the meat and fish are well done.
+- When the shaki is almost done, add beef, stock cubes and some of the onions and cook till all the meat and fish are well done.
+Set these aside.